joemaller/version-everything/README.md

 Note that structured data files will be formatted using default settings.

+### Replacing version strings

+In text files, the following version strings will be updated.

+- `Version: 1.2.34`
+- `### Version: 2.34.5` (Markdown headings)
+- `* @version 4.5.67`
+- `any text v6.7.89` (git-tags)

+_Notes:_ Colons are optional.
+Simple v-prefixed git-tag style version strings must appear at the end of a line.

 ### version-everything config files

-This project uses the popular [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library to load config files.the file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.
+This project uses the [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library to load config files.the file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.

-The file shoudl export a simple JS object and look something like this:
+The file should export a simple JS object and look something like this:

 ```js
 module.exports = {